 Sauce by The Langham

-Learn the tricks of the trade from top London chefs at Sauce, a new cookery school which has recently opened in five-star hotel The Langham.
+Learn the tricks of the trade from top London chefs at Sauce, a cookery school recently opened in five-star hotel The Langham.
 Classes range from making pastry to knife skills to premium cooking classes, taught by the likes of Michel Roux Jr and executive chef Chris King.
+This autumn, the school is launching new Forest to Fork cooking classes, focusing on wild food and game.
+The monthly courses will focus on preparing meats such as venison, duck, rabbit and woodpigeon, and how to enhance dishes with wild ingredients and seasonal vegetables.

-Sauce by The Langham, 1c Portland Place, Regent Street, London.
-Classes from £150. langhamhotels.com
+Sauce by The Langham, 1c Portland Place, Regent Street, London. langhamhotels.com

 Le Cordon Bleu